Points of Pride

 Nationally recognized academics.
 More than 28,000 students are enrolled, including more than 22,000 undergraduates from 71 countries and 50 states.

 Stellar students.
 Our students are bright, bold, unconventional thinkers.
-More than 40,000 students applied for 4,685 seats in the Class of 2019.
-Academic quality stands at an all-time high with combined average SATs at 1226/1600 and average GPAs at 3.83.
+About 41,000 students applied for 4,700 seats in the Class of 2020.
+Academic quality remains excellent with combined average SATs at 1225/1600 and average GPAs at 3.82.

 Research powerhouse.
 Our research expenditures in fiscal 2015 totaled $200 million.
 Among Massachusetts colleges and universities, UMass Amherst ranks third in research grants from the National Science Foundation, behind only MIT and Harvard.